matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

-This technique works quite well: The majority of images line up with the first image directly, but if they don't (typically because they have a small set of detected stars) then they are lined up with the images that they are most similar to.
+This technique works quite well: The majority of images line up with the first image directly, but if they don't (typically because they have a small set of detected stars that intersect with the first image) then they are lined up with the images that they are most similar to.
 Preferring to pair with the first image is desirable as it prevents alignment errors accumulating.

 ## Aligning pairs of images